-- 29. With this evidence in mind the Panel has recommended that: - i.
-The Homelessness Prevention Strategy continues to support city-wide commitment for continued funding of the existing flexible and innovative partnership model of homelessness in the city. - ii.
-Commissioners undertake a feasibility study including a cost/benefit analysis, with providers, to consider whether a more intensive 'Housing First' model could provide the relatively small number but high cost entrenched homeless clients a potential route into sustainable and settled accommodation.\ - iii.
-The Housing Strategy continues to prioritise an increase in affordable single person accommodation across the City, including new developments.\ - iv.
+- i.
+That the Homelessness Prevention Strategy continues to support a city-wide approach and commitment for continued funding of the existing flexible partnership model of homelessness responses in the City. - ii.
+Commissioners undertake a feasibility study including a cost/benefit analysis, with providers, to consider whether a more intensive 'Housing First' model could provide the relatively small number but high cost entrenched homeless clients a potential route into sustainable and settled accommodation. - iii.
+The Housing Strategy continues to prioritise an increase in affordable single person accommodation across the City, including new developments. - iv.
 Links are maintained and strengthened between homelessness prevention and employment projects such as City Limits and the new City Deal to increase the skills and employment opportunities for homeless and vulnerably housed individuals.